KAPA is pleased to host its 38th Annual CME Symposium, November 13-15, 2014, at the Hilton Hotel in downtown Lexington.

 SB41 has been signed by Governor Beshear.
 KAPA applauds the quality of the job that KAPA lobbyists, sponsors, participants on PA day, and influential PAs have done to educate legislators about this issue.

 It's amazing what we can do together.
 Starting June 1, 2014:

 We need you to spread the word.
 Make sure that your office administrators and hospital administrations know about this change.
-KAPA will send notices to big employers but we need you to make sure this information gets to the relevant people at your place of employment.
+KAPA has sent notices to big employers, but we need you to make sure this information gets to the relevant people at your place of employment.

-Special thanks to Senator Tom Buford of Nicholasville, and Representative Denver Butler of Louisville for sponsoring our bill and guiding it through their respective houses.
+Special thanks to Senator Tom Buford of Nicholasville and Representative Denver Butler of Louisville for sponsoring our bill and guiding it through their respective chambers.
 I am amazed at the ability of the KAPA leadership for remaining focused on improving PA practice and patient care in our state.
 Together we can accomplish much more.

 Isaac Caton, M.S., PA-C